How to Get a Filming Permit in Dubai, UAE: Everything You Need to Know

 To apply for a filming permit in Dubai, prepare the following documents:

-- No Objection Certificate: Written permissions from private property owners or relevant authorities for specific locations.
+• No Objection Certificate: Written permission from private property owners or relevant authorities for specific locations.

 Timeline & Cost of Obtaining a Permit